ishaanshah/GSoC-Proposal/Proposal.md

   "params": ["musicbrainz_id", "from", "to"]
 }
 ```
 We can use `Redis Hash` to store the result for a query and quickly retrieve it later if needed.
-Also an entry stored in the cache will have a limited lifetime after which it will be removed.
-The flow for the proccess is shown in the figure.
+Also, an entry stored in the cache will have a limited lifetime, after which it will be removed.
+The flow for the process is shown in the figure.
 ![Query Caching](https://raw.githubusercontent.com/ishaanshah/GSoC-Proposal/master/Flow_Diagrams/Request%20Stats.png?token=AGAIMSEJIVCJNS25D2VPQRC6PXHVU "Query Caching")

 # Timeline